What does Dylan mean?

 Dylan [dy-lan] as a boys' name (also used less widely as girls' name Dylan) is pronounced DIL-an, DUL-an.
 It is of Welsh origin, and the meaning of Dylan is "son of the sea".
 Mythology: a legendary Welsh hero.
 Modern use is probably homage to poet Dylan Thomas.
 Catherine Zeta-Jones, who is Welsh, chose this name for her son with Michael Douglas.
 Some of the variants are more closely related to the homonym Dillon.
 Singer Bob Dylan; actor Dylan McDermott.

 Related boy name: Taylan.

 (female) Dylani, Dyly, ..
 Middle name pairings:

-Dylan is a very popular first name for males (#546 out of 1220, Top 45%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Dylan is a very prominent first name for men (#546 out of 1220, Top 45%) and a slightly less prominent surname for all people (#93841 out of 150436, Top 62%).
+(2000 U.S. Demographics)

 Dylan was first listed in 1960-1969 and reached its peak position of #19 in the U.S. in 2004, and is currently at #27.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Dillon (#448 last year), Dilan (#904), Dillan (#1431), Dylon, Dyllan and Dyllon are the prominent alternative forms of Dylan (#27 last year).
 These relations of Dylan were popular as baby names in 1992 (usage of 1.05%) and are somewhat less common today (usage 0.59%, down 43.7%), with forms like Dillon becoming somewhat outmoded.
 Dylan is the clear favorite, although Dilan seems to be getting popular too.